-Where stalking laws in California involve the intentional, malicious and repetitive following or harassing of another person paired with a credible threat, cyberstalking laws in California cover essentially the same thing only these activities are instead performed on an electronic device like a computer or cell phone.
-If you have been accused of any kind of stalking, please contact a skilled San Diego cyberstalking attorney like Peter M. Liss as soon as possible.
+California’s stalking law, Penal Code 646.9 (PC), prohibits the intentional, malicious, and repetitive following or harassing of another person paired with a credible threat.
+A subset of the overall stalking law covers cyberstalking performed on an electronic device like a computer or cell phone.
+If you have been accused of online harassment or stalking in San Diego, please contact attorney Peter M. Liss as soon as possible.

 Cyberstalking Laws in California

-If you have been charged with cyberstalking, it is critical you do not say anything to police or prosecutors before first speaking with your San Diego cyberstalking attorney.
+If you have been charged with cyberstalking in San Diego, do not say anything to police or prosecutors before first speaking with your attorney.
 Please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.